 In psychic readings, either the full pack of 78 cards or the Major Arcana alone (22 cards) is used, depending on the reader.
 After shuffling the pack, the actual cards drawn for each reading are extremely important, as are the relative positions of the cards when placed on the table next to each other.

 A number of different configurations are used today, including the three-card spread for brief immediate readings, the traditional and popular Celtic Cross and the astrological twelve card spread, just to name a few.
 I personally use the whole pack of 78 cards to seek out the time zones as I lay them in rows of seven by seven for greater accuracy, with the remaining cards layered on top after the initial interpretation.
 This I believe seems to consolidate the reading as a whole.
 The whole session usually takes a good hour to complete.

 The Tarot cards are usually read by an intuitive (psychic) person who is able to interpret the combined ancient symbols and also use their special sensitivity to tap into energies that surround the client at the time of reading.
 The reader with the aid of the Tarot cards joins the whole configuration together to evaluate the issues at hand constructing an interesting and delicate portrait between the reader, client and cards.

-Tarot Psychic Reading on the Internet with a free question or with Milton on your
+Tarot Psychic Reading on the Internet with Milton on your

 personal or home phone is an efficient and effective way to glimpse into your future or better understand what is happening in some specific area of your life today and the weeks ahead.